dipaktec/snowflake-rsa-auth/README.md

 # snowflake-rsa-auth
-This captures details on how to use Key Pairs to connect to Snowflake using PySpark.
+Use Key Pairs to connect to Snowflake using PySpark.

 ## Background and Scope
 Snowflake data can be accessed from different Snowflake clients(e.g. SnowSQL CLI, JDBC Driver, Snowflake Connector for Spark etc.) For more details on Snowflake connector & driver use this [link](https://docs.snowflake.com/en/user-guide/conns-drivers.html).